musicalentropy/musicalentropy.github.io/_posts/2016-12-12-The-filters-in-Spaceship-Delay.md

 ## Low/High Cut and Low/High Shelf

 These filters are more or less the standard 2nd order filters or "biquads", modeling the analog circuit called State Variable Filter (SVF) behaviour, with a -12 dB/octave attenuation.
 The equations are derived from the famous [Robert-Bristow Johnson EQ Audio Cookbook](http://www.musicdsp.org/files/Audio-EQ-Cookbook.txt) that every DSP engineer in the world knows, and uses sometimes without even knowing.
-Same for most of filter algorithms available in commercial software !
+Same for most of filter algorithms available in commercial software.

 However, the original implementation does have some drawbacks well known, that I have been talking about in my recent [Audio Developer Conference talk](https://www.youtube.com/watch?v=esjHXGPyrhg).
 The two main drawbacks applies to the behaviour of the filters in the high frequency range, and when the cutoff frequency is modulated fast.
 In the first case, a lowpass filter for example is attenuating way too much the high frequencies close to half of the sampling rate.
 In the second case, a quick modulation with the original implementation, using a simulation structure called Direct Form, produces high amplitude artefacts at modulation.